November 1922

 Macardle (1999), pg 811; Curran J M (1980), pg 257

-The first executions under the Public Safety Bill take place.
-In Kilmainham Jail, four anti-Treaty Volunteers are executed for possession of revolvers – all arrested in late October.
-(Hopkinson says five.)
 They are 21-year old Peter Cassidy (7 Usher St., Dublin); 18-year old James Fisher (Eckland St., Dublin); 21-year old John Gaffney (3 Usher St., Dublin) and 21-year old Richard Twohig or Touhig (1 O’Connor Buildings, Dublin).
 Cassidy and Gaffney were from the 3rd Battalion and the other two from the 2nd Battalion.
-Tom Johnson protests in the Dáil but Mulcahy says that he knows that people will be shocked and saddened by the executions but stern measures had to be taken or assassins and wreckers would destroy the country.

-O'Farrell P (1997), pg xxiii & 222 & 223 ; Hopkinson (1988), pg 189; Macardle (1999), pg 811; Curran J M (1980), pg 256
+O'Farrell P (1997), pg xxiii & 222 & 223 ; Hopkinson (1988), pg 189; Macardle (1999), pg 811; Curran J M (1980), pg 256; Ferriter (2021), pg 89

-Irish Independent comes out against the government’s execution policy
+Irish Independent comes out against the government’s execution policy.

 Dorney (2017), pg 148